alialib/alia/docs/high-level-flow.md

    so it invokes its [action](actions.md), which toggles the state of `show_message`.

-3. Immediately after this, the asm-dom wrapper invokes `demo_ui` *again* to refresh the UI. `demo_ui` again declares that the 'Toggle the Message' button should be there, but since `show_message` is now set to `true`, it *also* declares that the 'Hello, World!' message should be included.
+3. Immediately after this, alia/HTML invokes `demo_ui` *again* to refresh the UI. `demo_ui` again declares that the 'Toggle the Message' button should be there, but since `show_message` is now set to `true`, it *also* declares that the 'Hello, World!' message should be included.

 ...
 And so on.